Galamrani/Java-Uni-Projects/README.md

 # University Java Projects

 Welcome to the University Java Projects repository!
 This repository contains a collection of Java projects completed during advanced java programming university coursework.
-These projects cover a wide range of topics including data structures, algorithms, object-oriented programming, and JavaFX applications.
+These projects cover a wide range of topics including object-oriented programming, generic programming, multi-threaded programming, and user interface development.

 ## Projects